archetti/DeFinetti/README.md

 ## How to run it ##

-Simply open the notebook.
+Simply download open the [notebook](DeFinetti/DeFinetti.nb).
 Instructions are at the top.

 ## Examples ##